bagnascojhoel/my-second-brain/2. Areas/Development Career/Design Patterns.md

 Repository is a **collection of objects**.
 It should be able to do everything a collection can, like add a new item, delete a specific registry, fetch all objects for a given filter.
 It does not care how the data is structured.
 There are two main approached to repositories:
 - Persistency-oriented, where you define methods in a persistency-like manner (e.g. `customerRepository.save()`), or
-- Collection-oriented, where your methods created as if for a in-memory array (e.g. `customerRepostiory.add(object)`).
+- Collection-oriented, where your methods created as if for an in-memory array (e.g. `customerRepostiory.add(object)`).

-Another important commonly used distintion (although some people can arguee that this can also be ap)
+Although some people arguee that this next distinction can also be applied to DAO's, it is commonly treated as a feature specific to Repositories.
+The distiction I mean is that Repositories are *domain-oriented*.
+Let's say my application uses a relational database.
+This database has two tables `customer` and `customer_address`.
+The `customerRepository.save(customer)` will create records on both tables.

 ![[Pasted image 20220325171500.png]]